eylvisaker/DeferredRenderingDemo/README.md

 The shadows are a little unstable when the light source moves.
 I believe this could be fixed by implementing PCSS.
 Maybe I'll do that if I get some free time for it.

-Not completely working in OpenGL, but I hope to have that resolved soon.

 ## Building

 After checking out to code, you will need to run to following command to pull the